MuhammadTai/Debt-Text-Adventure-Game/README.md

 # Debt-Text-Adventure-Game
-A Text Adventure Game using F# functional programming
+A Text Adventure Game using F# declaritive programming